magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/contribution/ui/advanced-development.md

 {% include images-gallery.html imageCollection="select-extensions-module" %}

-In general, [ThingsBoard extensions](https://github.com/thingsboard/thingsboard-extensions){:target="_blank"} allow you to create any possible widgets in the scope of ThingsBoard platforms.
+In general, [ThingsBoard extensions](https://github.com/thingsboard/thingsboard-extensions){:target="_blank"} allow you to create any possible widgets in the scope of IoT Hub platforms.

 Good luck with your future awesome solutions!